jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 ### 15 Purpose of this subpart
 The purpose of this subpart is to—
-  (a) provide all employees with a minimum of 3 weeks’ annual holidays to be paid at the time the holidays are taken; and (b) require employers to pay employees at the end of their employment for annual holidays not taken; and (c) enable employers to manage their businesses, taking into account the annual holiday entitlements of their employees.
+  (a) provide all employees with a minimum of 4 weeks’ annual holidays to be paid at the time the holidays are taken; and (b) enable an employee to request that up to 1 week of his or her annual holidays entitlement be paid out; and (c) require employers to pay employees at the end of their employment for annual holidays not taken or paid out; and (d) enable employers to manage their businesses, taking into account the annual holiday entitlements of their employees.
-  (d) to ensure that, on and from 1 April 2007, when an employee next becomes entitled to annual holidays, the employee’s minimum entitlement is increased from 3 weeks’ annual holidays to 4 weeks’ annual holidays.

 **Entitlement to annual holidays**